 Just A Couple of Things

-The On the Road U16 is a compact, capable, well made flashlight.
+This On the Road U16 is a compact, capable, well made flashlight.
 For around 35 bucks it has good value!
-Among its useful features, is the magnetic tail cap.
+Among its useful features is the magnetic tail cap.

 Where it falls short… in my opinion, is minor, but worth mentioning.
 In output, they’ve made the jump between ultra-low and low a bit too large.
 Somewhere in between would’ve been more useful.
 Regarding turbo… the manual says next to nothing about it… except that it’s there.
 Unless the battery is almost fully charged, you won’t see any difference from high to turbo.
 Fortunately, “high” is bright enough for most uses anyway.

 It’s a good thing they supply the battery.
 The interior dimensions of the tube make it difficult for most 16340 cells to fit.
 I have several different brands, and only one or two are usable.
 Any CR123 will fit… but they aren’t economical to use.